Jacwilalasey/Weather-Dashboard/README.md

 ## Acceptance Criteria

-* Create a weather dashboard with form inputs.
+* Create a weather dashboard with form inputs. ✅
-  * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
+  * When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history ✅
   * When a user views the current weather conditions for that city they are presented with:
-    * The city name
+    * The city name ✅
-    * The date
+    * The date ✅
-    * An icon representation of weather conditions
+    * An icon representation of weather conditions ✅
-    * The temperature
+    * The temperature ✅
-    * The humidity
+    * The humidity ✅
-    * The wind speed
+    * The wind speed - left out as I didn't want that info in my dashboard (code is commented out to show I could have)
   * When a user view future weather conditions for that city they are presented with a 5-day forecast that displays:
-    * The date
+    * The date ✅
-    * An icon representation of weather conditions
+    * An icon representation of weather conditions ✅
-    * The temperature
+    * The temperature ✅
-    * The humidity
+    * The humidity ✅
   * When a user click on a city in the search history they are again presented with current and future conditions for that city

 ## Installation